 As my old Buddhist teacher would say “it’s all practise.”
 Every moment in life is practise for future life moments.

 And we like the idea of linear travel.
 It gives us the strongest sense of progression.
 But if there’s a cliff ahead and we don’t want to get to the top, why wouldn’t we walk around it?
-Sometimes you reach the end of the road you’re on, or the road turns into something that no longer aligns with your values and desires.
+Sometimes you reach the end of the road you’re on.
+At others, the road turns into a dirt track: no longer your goal.

 This is why reviewing our aims is so useful: the more we check in “is this path still right?” the earlier we can turn if it’s not what we want.
 We can shift our direction, our destination.
 This wilderness is all here for our exploration.